-British media say crash suspect is Briton of Sudanese origin
+British police: crash suspect is Briton of Sudanese origin

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

-“So some of the things we’re keen to do, working with the Palace of Westminster, working with the council and the experts, is to part-pedestrianize that part of Parliament Square immediately outside the gates to Parliament, but at the same time making it attractive,” London Mayor Sadiq Khan told the BBC.
+The incident appears to be the second in less than 18 months in which a vehicle has been used to attack the heart of Britain’s government.
+Over the past two decades authorities have tightened security around Parliament with fences, crash barriers and armed police.

+Now the rise of vehicle attacks around the world is triggering calls for traffic to be barred from Parliament Square, currently a busy traffic route.

-While such a project presents challenges, Khan said, “it’s possible to have a design solution that meets the objectives … in relation to keeping our buildings and our people as safe as we can do, but also not losing what’s wonderful about our city which is a vibrant democracy.”
+London Mayor Sadiq Khan told the BBC that the plan presented challenges, but “it’s possible to have a design solution that meets the objectives … in relation to keeping our buildings and our people as safe as we can do, but also not losing what’s wonderful about our city which is a vibrant democracy.”

-Police on Tuesday flooded the streets around the iconic gothic Parliament buildings and cordoned off the area that attracts tourists as well as lawmakers after a speeding car plowed into cyclists and crashed into a barrier outside the House of Lords.
-Police are treating the incident as a terrorist attack.
+Police on Tuesday flooded the streets around the iconic neo-Gothic Parliament buildings and cordoned off the area that attracts tourists as well as lawmakers after the crash in front of Parliament’s House of Lords.
+Police say they are treating the incident as a terrorist attack.

-It was the fourth vehicle attack in Britain — and the second on Parliament — in less than 18 months.

-“The priority for the investigation team is to understand the full circumstances and motivation behind this incident,” the Metropolitan Police Service said in a statement.
+The crash came less than 18 months after an attacker plowed a car into pedestrians on Westminster Bridge, killing four people, then fatally stabbed a police officer before being shot dead in a courtyard outside Parliament.

+Less than three months later, a van rammed into pedestrians on London Bridge before three men abandoned the vehicle and attacked weekend revelers in the nearby Borough Market.
+Eight people were killed and 48 injured.